pydrofoil/pydrofoil/docs/building_pydrofoil.md

 ```
 This will
 - clone the pydrofoil repo from github
+- build a local switch with a recent enough sail binary, as well as isla-sail
 - use isla-sail to translate the ISA specifications into JIB files (about 5
   minutes)
 - download and use a pypy2.7 to translate the RPython-based pydrofoil source